imanghafoori1/laravel-microscope/README.md

 - It scans your blade files for `@include()` and `@extends()` and reports if they refer to wrong files.

-Also it can detect `unused variables` which are passed into your view from the controller line this: `view('hello', [...]);` For that you must open up the page in the browser and then visit the log file to see a message like this:
+Also, it can detect `unused variables` which are passed into your view from the controller line this: `view('hello', [...]);` For that you must open up the page in the browser and then visit the log file to see a message like this:
 ```
 local.INFO: Laravel Microscope: The view file: welcome.index-1 at App\Http\Controllers\HomeController@index has some unused variables passed to it:
 local.INFO: array ('$var1' , '$var2');
 ```

-Remember some variable are passed into your view from a `view composer` and not the controller.
+Remember some variables are passed into your view from a `view composer` and not the controller.
 Those variables are also taken into consideration when detecting unused variables.

 ----------------------